CZ-NIC/knot/doc/operation.rst

 Modifying operations require an active configuration database transaction.
 Just one transaction can be active at a time.
-Such a transaction then can be aborted or commited.
+Such a transaction then can be aborted or committed.
 A semantic check is executed automatically before every commit::

     $ knotc conf-begin